What are vaccinations?

 What should I look out for if I have a vaccination?

-The flu vaccine should provide enough protection, but if you do develop flu-like symptoms, especially if you had the vaccine while on rituximab, please speak to your GP about antiviral treatment, which should be started within the first 48 hours of symptoms.
+The flu vaccine should provide enough protection, but if you do develop flu-like symptoms, especially if you had the vaccine while on rituximab, please speak to your doctor about antiviral treatment, which should be started within the first 48 hours of symptoms.

 Pneumococcal vaccination will only provide protection against pneumococcal pneumonia.
 If you develop a high fever, breathlessness, and a cough with green spit, seek medical help immediately as it’s likely that you’ll need antibiotics to stop the infection developing.